 All of our camp locations have a substantial first aid kit to accommodate most situations at camp.
 This first aid kit is held by our onsite Supervisor but accessible by all of our staff.
 It is constantly replenished as supplies are used up.

 Allergies & Medical forms

 We recognize that many children who attend our camps have a medical condition or allergy.
 We ask that parents complete the appropriate form during the registration process, however, our onsite Supervisor will have access to extra forms at camp.
+Patients who don’t take Alprazolam for the treatment of anxiety disorders experience mild euphoria and relaxation.
+Read more on .
 In the case of anaphylaxis, parents/guardians must complete the Epi-Pen authorization form (also available online) so our camp staff are fully aware of the situation and act appropriately.
 Safety First

 On the first day of camp, you will receive a newsletter that identifies the onsite camp cell phone in case you need to reach our staff during the day.
 This cell phone is also used for calling parents and EMS in case of any situations that arise.
 Please understand that during certain moments in the day, our camp staff may not be able to answer a call immediately.
 As soon as there is a break in action and if safe to do so, they will call you back.
 Thanks for your patience.

 With our campers being conducted primarily outdoors except during inclement weather, we ask that all campers bring and apply their own sunscreen.
 We will have touch-free sunscreen spray available on site if needed.
 Campers will be reminded several times a day to apply sunscreen.
 Where possible, we’ll also conduct some activities in the shade or under shelter.

 Sign in/ out & head counts